 12. Upon receiving the EAP-Success message, the UE derives MSK and EMSK and uses the MSK to derive the KAUSF, and then derives KSEAF according to KAUSF.
 The UE derives the KAMF from the KSEAF.
 The KAMF will be used to enable NAS and AS security.

-Editor’s Note: Security implications of deriving Kausf from MSK is ffs.

 Editor’s Note: It needs to be clarified whether and how SUPI concealment can be used.

 Editor’s Note: It needs to be clarified how the UE knows that the K_AUSF is derived from the MSK instead of the EMSK."